levimac-03/mc-greenfield-be-port/README.md

 # <span style="color:green;">Greenfield</span>: Java to Bedrock Port

-Welcome to the <span style="color:green;">**Greenfield**</span> port!
-This is the largest city in Minecraft, originally for Java Edition, now brought to Bedrock Edition.
+Welcome to the **<span style="color:green;">Greenfield</span>** port.
+This repository hosts the largest city in Minecraft, originally designed for Java Edition, now available for Bedrock Edition.

 ## How It Was Done

-We used **Amulet V0.10.35** to make this port happen, carefully converting the entire map to work smoothly in Bedrock.
-It took time and effort, but now you can explore <span style="color:green;">Greenfield</span> on your favorite Bedrock device.

-Enjoy the city!
+This conversion was accomplished using **Amulet V0.10.35**.
+The entire map was carefully converted to ensure it functions correctly in Bedrock Edition.
+For more information about the tool used, visit [Amulet's official website](https://www.amuletmc.com/).